recepilyasoglu/MallCustomer-KMeans/README.md

 # MallCustomer-KMeans
 KMeans Cluseting in MallCustomer Dataset

-## Problem: The market wants to segment its customers into segments (clusters).
+## Problem: The market wants to segment it's customers into segments (clusters).
 Who knows, maybe it will deal with the customer in each segment separately and produce sales increase policies accordingly.

 ## Solution: KMeans Clustering